redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 This part of the Glitch Harvester is dedicated to edit and do operations onto Stockpiles.

-The **Load** button allows you to either load a Stockpile or load a Bizhawk Config file from an *SKS* file.
+The **Load** button allows you to either load a Stockpile or load a BizHawk Config file from an *SKS* file.

-Using **Save as** and **Save** buttons will generate/overwrite an *SKS* file that contains corruption data, roms and Bizhawk Savestate.
-The *SKS* file also contains the Bizhawk config from the last person who saved it.
+Using **Save as** and **Save** buttons will generate/overwrite an *SKS* file that contains corruption data, roms and BizHawk Savestate.
+The *SKS* file also contains the BizHawk config from the last person who saved it.

 **Using someone's config file**

 When replaying a stockpile, corruptions can appear different if there are differences in emulator core configurations.
 While RTC is able to detect core mismatches during loading, specific configuration differences are not.

-Loading someone's config file pretty much guarantees that your Bizhawk Emulator is in the same state as the person who saved the Stockpile.
-While your controller config might be lost during the time this config is loaded, it can be reverted afterwards by selecting the **Restore Bizhawk config Backup** option from the Load menu.
+Loading someone's config file pretty much guarantees that your BizHawk Emulator is in the same state as the person who saved the Stockpile.
+While your controller config might be lost during the time this config is loaded, it can be reverted afterwards by selecting the **Restore BizHawk config Backup** option from the Load menu.

 **Importing Stockpile items**
 This button allows you to merge stockpiles together by importing them into the one currently edited.